CyrilVarikov/Match-Match-Game/README.md

 and unfolded in rows "shirt" (back side) up.
 Your task is to find all the pairs as quickly as possible.

 ### Rules of the game:
-1.Select two cards to try to match the pictures
+1. Select two cards to try to match the pictures
-2.If you match the pictures you can go again
+2. If you match the pictures you can go again
-3.If they don't match it's the computer turn them
+3. If they don't match it's the computer turn them
-4.To win, you must find all the pairs
+4. To win, you must find all the pairs
-5.Good luck and Have fun!
+5. Good luck and Have fun!